 Secretary Hillary Rodham Clinton appointed Chancellor of Queen’s University Belfast

-Queen's University today announced the appointment of Secretary Hillary Rodham Clinton as its new Chancellor.
+Queen's University has announced the appointment of Secretary Hillary Rodham Clinton as its new Chancellor.

 Secretary Clinton, who received an honorary doctorate from Queen’s in October 2018, will become the University’s 11th and first female Chancellor.